AiMo69/DOTA-to-YOLO/README.md

 # DOTA-to-YOLO
 Convert

- The DOTA TO YOLO folder is the converted annotations files The Dota folder is the original annotations files
+ The DOTA TO YOLO folder is the converted annotations files.

+ The Dota folder is the original annotations files